 Information and data management

 Resellers should not alter registrant information.
-Certain pieces of information, such as the registrant's full name, organization, email address, and country, will always be required.
-We need this data for our contractual use and must be able to identify the owner of the domain, and our Domain Registrant Agreement requires the registrant to provide complete and accurate information.
+Certain pieces of information, such as the registrant's full name, organization, email address, and country, are always required.
+We need this data for contractual use and to identify the owner of the domain, and our Domain Registrant Agreement requires the registrant to provide complete and accurate information.
 The list of contractually required data elements for a particular TLD or service may be longer, depending on Enom's contract with the registry or service provider.

 Placeholder data

-While it is not recommended, you can choose to substitute placeholder data for any data elements that we process using consent as the legal basis when placing orders, but you cannot leave these data fields empty, although the consent-based data could be withheld and placeholders used instead, if the client decides to consent to the data being used, they may be confused to discover that even after they have consented, the data is not listed on their domain registration record.
+While not recommended, you can substitute placeholder data for any data elements processed using consent as the legal basis when placing orders, but you cannot leave these fields empty.
+If the consent-based data is withheld and placeholders are used, and the client later decides to consent to the data being used, they may be confused to find that even after consenting, the data is not listed on their domain registration record.

 Resellers and the consent page

-There is no option to disable the consent page or bypass it as a reseller.
-Enom is legally obligated to collect consent from our registrants and to provide them with a straightforward, accessible means of revoking consent.
-This page cannot be edited.
-The majority of the text on the Data use consent settings page is legal information that we are obligated to disclose, so it cannot be modified.
+There is no option to disable or bypass the consent page as a reseller.
+Enom is legally obligated to collect consent from registrants and provide a straightforward, accessible means of revoking it, and this page cannot be edited.
+The majority of the text on the data use consent settings page is legal information we are obligated to disclose, so it cannot be modified.